Deep Red

-Deep Red (Profondo rosso), also known as The Hatchet Murders, is a 1975 Italian giallo film directed by Dario Argento and co-written by Argento and Bernardino Zapponi.
-It stars David Hemmings as a musician who investigates a series of murders performed by a mysterious figure wearing black leather gloves.
-The cast also stars Daria Nicolodi, Gabriele Lavia, Macha Méril, and Clara Calamai.
+Deep Red (Profondo rosso), also known as The Hatchet Murders, is a 1975 Italian giallo film directed by Dario Argento, written by Argento and Bernardino Zapponi, and starring David Hemmings, Daria Nicolodi, Gabriele Lavia, Macha Méril, and Clara Calamai.
+It follows a pianist (Hemmings) who investigates a series of murders performed by a mysterious figure wearing black leather gloves.
 The film's score was composed and performed by Goblin, the first in a long-running collaboration with Argento.

 The film was released during the height of the "giallo craze" of Italian popular cinema, and was a critical and commercial success.
-Retrospective reviews have been equally positive, and the film is considered one of the genre's definitive entries, as well as one of Argento's best works.
+Retrospective reviews have been equally positive, and Deep Red is considered one of the genre's definitive entries, as well as one of Argento's finest works.